-What is their expertise?
+- What is the outsourced customer service provider’s expertise?
 Has the call center worked in your industry before?
-Are they familiar with regulations in your industry and the particular concerns consumers have?
-If they never worked for other companies in your industry before, consider how that might affect service.
-To deter any potential issues a lack of expertise may cause among your customers, hire a provider that has experience in your industry.
+Is it familiar with regulations in your industry and the particular concerns consumers have?
+If it hasn’t worked with other companies in your industry, consider how that might affect service.
+To deter any potential issues a lack of expertise may cause among your customers, hire a provider with experience in your industry.

 - How does the outsourced customer service provider maintain quality control?
 Ask call center companies how their agents deal with angry customers and keep them happy.
 Additionally, you should be able to maintain visibility into their customer service with frequent reports and call recordings you can monitor.
 Ask companies what reports they provide and whether they offer actual recorded calls that you can listen to.